Do you ever feel stuck, uninspired, unmotivated, and left behind in your life?

-Many a times we feel like we need to be where our mates are in life.
+Many a time, we feel like we need to be where our mates are in life.

-One thing you need to understand is the great plans God has for you.
+One thing you need to understand is the noble plans God has for you.
 Plans to prosper you.

-Let me tell you are story of two young people.
+Let me tell you a story about two young people.
 Their names are Imani and Amani.
 They both live in the countryside.
 They graduate from college and decide to travel to the capital city to find greener pastures.

-They believe there is a wealth of opportunities at the capital and chances of getting employed as soon as they arrive are certainly high.
+They believe there is a wealth of opportunities in the capital and chances of getting employed as soon as they arrive are certainly high.

-Upon arrival, Imani gets a job immediately while Amani is left knocking doors with no luck.
+Upon arrival, Imani gets a job immediately while is knocking doors with no luck.

-Several months down the line still nothing for Amani and so he decides to move to another town to keep searching for a job.
+Several months down the line still nothing for Amani and so he moves to another town to keep searching for a job.

-Two days on arrival to this new town he lands a good, a well paying job.
-He calls his friend and they celebrate on phone.
+Two days upon arrival in this new town, he lands a good, a well-paying job.
+He calls his friend and they celebrate on the phone.
 They now visit each other from time to time.

 Now, the lesson we get from this story is that we are all blessed differently.
-Our gifts are given to us packaged differently so fight the temptation to compare yourself to others.
+God’s gift to us is timely, so fight the temptation to compare yourself to others.